cameronervin/NN-Projects/final/README.md

 # CS 8321 Final Paper
+Note: For line by line explanation of code and implementation, see documentation within Jupyter Notebook and Python files
 ## Installation and Running
 1. Install anaconda
 2. Clone the repository and install the required packages: